ArtyomKaltovich/ratestask/README.md

         ...
     ]

-# Extra details
+## Extra details

-* It usually takes 2 - 6 hours to complete this task for a developer with 2+ years of experience in building APIs with Python and SQL.

-* Our key evaluation criteria:
-    - Ease of setup and testing
-    - Code clarity and simplicity
-    - Comments where appropriate
-    - Code organisation
-    - Tests

-* Keep your solution in a Version Control System of your choice. *Provide the solution as a public repository that can be easily cloned by our development team.*

-* Provide any instructions needed to set up the system in `README.md`.

-* Ensure the API handles errors and edge cases properly.

-* Use dates in YYYY-MM-DD format for the API.
-There is no need for more complicated date processing.

-* You are encouraged to modify or extend the database schema if you think a different model fits the task better.

-* If you have any questions, please don't hesitate to contact us

-* Please let us know how much time you spent on the task, and of any difficulties that you ran into.
+The api service is implemented in python with usage of Flask framework.
+It also contains integration and performance tests in `tests\integration_tests` and `tests\perf_test` folders.

 # Initial setup

-We have provided a simple Docker setup for you, which will start a PostgreSQL instance populated with the assignment data.
-You don't have to use it, but you might find it convenient.
-If you decide to use something else, make sure to include instructions on how to set it up.

-You can execute the provided Dockerfile by running:
+Docker containers are provided for running services.
+To build it you should run

 ```bash
 docker build -t ratestask .
 ```

-This will create a container with the name *ratestask*, which you can start in the following way:
+This will create a container with the name *ratestask*

+# Running service

+## DB container

+You can start db container in the following way (assuming it called ratestask):

 ```bash
 docker run -p 0.0.0.0:5432:5432 --name ratestask ratestask
 ```

-You can connect to the exposed Postgres instance on the Docker host IP address, usually *127.0.0.1* or *172.17.0.1*.
 It is started with the default user `postgres` and `ratestask` password.

 ```bash
 PGPASSWORD=ratestask psql -h 127.0.0.1 -U postgres